tsvikas/hebrew-numbers/README.md

 ## Overview

-This library provides a comprehensive solution for working with Hebrew numbers in various contexts.
+This library provides a solution for working with Hebrew numbers in various contexts.
-Hebrew has unique and complex rules for number representation that vary based on gender, definiteness, and usage context.
+Hebrew has unique rules for number representation that vary based on gender, definiteness, and usage context.
-This library aims to simplify these complexities by providing intuitive functions for converting numerical values to their proper Hebrew textual representation.
+This library simplify these complexities by providing functions for converting numerical values to their proper Hebrew textual representation.

 ## Install